 Students had to judge their confidence ratings for each question in a multiple-choice exam in an experiment.
 Thus, they could tell whether or not they would get the answer correct.

 Keep track of this feeling and flag questions when you aren’t sure.
-Then, you can use this awareness in deciding whether you need to change your answer or not.
+Then, you can use this awareness to decide whether you need to change your answer or not.

 Another experiment observed whether sticking with original answers was more accurate.
 As it turns out, both knowing that you don’t know and sticking with your first answer are both correct.